jeroenterheerdt/HAsmartirrigation/README.md

 Add one or more modules that calculate irrigation duration.
 Each module comes with its own configuration and can be used to calculate duration for one or more zones.
 The maximum days of the weather forecast can also be set.
 Modules can't be deleted if they are used by one or more zones.

-- 0:PyETO: Calculate duration based on the FAO56 calculation from the PyETO library.
+- PyETO: Calculate duration based on the FAO56 calculation from the PyETO library.
   - If you set PyETO to not estimate, it will look for a solar radiation sensor in the sensor group and will use that value.
 If there is none, it will use OWMs value (assuming you have OWM configured).
 If you let PyETO to estimate from temperature or sun hours, it will not ask OWM for a solar radiation value nor will it ask a sensor for a solar radiation value, even if you configured it in the sensor group.
   - Coastal: If the location you are tracking is situated on or adjacent to coast of a large land mass or anywhere else where air masses are influenced by a nearby water body, enable this setting.
   - Solrad behaviour: Should solar radiation estimated from temperature or sun hours or disabled
   - Forecast days: How many forecast days taken into account
-- 1:Static: static configurable netto precipitation.
+- Static: static configurable netto precipitation.
   - Delta: netto precipitation
 - Passthrough: Passthrough module returns the value of an evapotranspiration sensor as delta.
 Passthrough takes your evapotranspiration sensor and returns its value.
 It bypasses all calculations, except aggregates.

 #### Sensor groups

 For sensor configuration take care to make sure the unit the integration expects is the same as your sensor provides.
-You can choose which sensors to use like average, maximum, minimum etc.  If you use Open Weather Map, make sure your home zone coordinates are set correctly so the data is correct.
+You can choose which aggregation to use like average, maximum, minimum etc.  If you use Open Weather Map, make sure your home zone coordinates are set correctly so the data is correct.
 This is especially true if you set the coordinates manually in the configuration.yaml.

 If you are using your own barometric pressure sensor, enter either the absolute or relative barometric pressure.
 Absolute barometric pressure is the actual pressure measured at your location and relative barometric pressure is the pressure calculated at sea level.
 Make this clear in the selection box.

 #### HELP

-Links to wiki, forum and issues.
+Read the [Wiki](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki), the [Discussions](https://github.com/jeroenterheerdt/HAsmartirrigation/discussions) and the [Home Assistant community](https://community.home-assistant.io/t/smart-irrigation-save-water-by-precisely-watering-your-lawn-garden/).

+If that does not help, open an [issue](https://github.com/jeroenterheerdt/HAsmartirrigation/issues).

 ### Step 3: Checking Services, Events and Entities